Frequently Asked Questions

 What is the role of the Planning and Zoning Commission?

 The Planning and Zoning Commission is a recommending body to the City Council on all zoning, platting, and development matters.
 The Planning and Zoning Commission meets every first and third Tuesday of the month at 6:00 pm in the "Turk" Cannady Room.
-The can be found on thepage.
+The Schedule of Development Application Deadlines (PDF) can be found on the Applications and Submittal Guidelines page.
 This chart allows for an estimation of the application and review process.

 Submission of plans by a particular submittal date DOES NOT guarantee automatic scheduling for a specific Planning and Zoning (P&Z) Commission meeting date.
 P&Z and City Council meetings are subject to cancellation at the discretion of the P&Z Commission and City Council.
 The Schedule of Development Application Deadlines is updated every December for the following year.